 For older children, try matching the textures while blindfolded for an extra layer of challenge!

-- [EASY SLIME]- FunKidz slime for boys use professional materials.
-The made slime no sticky but stretchy.
+- [EASY SLIME]- FunKidz slime for boys girls use premium material which form more easier.
+The made slime super soft and stretchy.
 Due to concentrated slime glue, remember to pour 2-3 times clear water to attenuate glue before mixing with slime activator.
 You will make at least 1000 milliliter basic slime total.

 Okay, so you could just make “regular” slime.
 But why not make it extra inviting with galaxy themed slime?!